Wolkabout/WolkSense-Cpp-/README.md

     ./wolksense-cpp-example "mail@wolksense.com" "acc_pass" "New example Device"

-This will create new device on WolkSense Smart IoT Cloud, show us assigned device serial and password, which can be used for further publishing, and publish sample readings which can be seen on [WolkSense.com](https://wolksense.com/) under account that created device.
+This will create new device on WolkSense Sensor Data Cloud, show us assigned device serial and password, which can be used for further publishing, and publish sample readings which can be seen on [WolkSense.com](https://wolksense.com/) under account that created device.